 Click a report to read its description.
-When you select a report, a menu bar appears, showing the following options:
+When a report is selected, a menu bar appears, showing the following options:

-Button Icon Description Run Run the selected report and display it.
+Button Icon Description Run > Run the selected report and display it.
 Edit Edit or apply filters to the report.
-See Editing a report , page 39.
-Save As : Save the report with a new name.
-Export to PDF PDF Export the report to a PDF file.
-Export to CSV CSU Export the report to a CSV file.
+See Editing a report , page 37.
+Save As (2) Save the report with a new name.
+Export to PDF POF Export the report to a PDF file.
+Export to CSV (GU) Export the report to a CSV file.
 Schedule a task 16 Schedule this report for automatic email delivery.
 Delete × Delete the selected report.
 Predefined reports cannot be deleted.